AhmadEleiwa/Freelance/README.md

 # Freelance

-Freelance is a free-space hosting website built using MERN stack.
-The site allow you to upload your projects (products) in the site.
-You can also access the other products.
-You can put like to them or to buy it.
-The site has a authentication system.
+Freelancing is a free-space hosting website built using MERN stack.
+The site allows you to upload your projects (products) in the site.
+You can also access the other users products.
+You can put like to them or buy it.
+Aslo, the site has an authentication system.

-We used MERN stack in this project becouse the flexablity of js  and the power of Node.js.
-With react is esaily to build an interactive website.
+I used MERN stack in this project because the flexibility of js  and the power of Node.js.
+With react it is easy to build an interactive website.

-The most problem that faced us is that in  authentication.
-It have to check whatever the                email is exist or not.
-So, we had to use google api to send a code to the email that was formed.
-Then after that, the frontend have to wait untill insert the genrate code that was sended
+The most problem that faced me is that during  authentication.
+It has to check whatever the email exists or not.
+So, I had to use google API to send a code to the email that was inserted.
+Then after that, the front-end app has to wait until insert the generated code that was sent.

 ## How To Run

 first of all you need to install node.js.
-After installing node.js, you have to run server app and client app individual.
-After running the app should be like shown below
+After installing node.js, you have to run server app and client app individual by using npm start.
+After running the project, the app should be like as shown below.

 <img src='image.png' style="width:100%;" />